Kingdom Plantae Examples, Classification and Characteristics

 BRYOPHYTA (MOSSES)

-Bryophyta or mosses grow as green, velvety layers in moist and shady places such as damp soil, on the bark of trees, and on damp walls.
+Bryophyta, or mosses, grow as green, velvety layers in moist and shady places such as damp soil, on the bark of trees, and on damp walls.
 These plants have peculiar characteristics in that they have stems and leaves, but no roots.
 Instead, they have threadlike structures called rhizoids that stick to the surface and absorb water and minerals.

 PTERIDOPHYTES (FERNS)